jules2689/trudeau/docs/2020-04-20/q_a.md

 **Question**:

-[speaking french] [voice of interpreter] good morning, Mr. Trudeau.
+ [voice of interpreter] good morning, Mr. Trudeau.
 I understand that you don't really want to talk about parliament at this time, but I do have to discuss this with you in spite of that.
 I would like you to comment on your impression of what citizens are thinking looking at what's happening in Ottawa right now.
 People are at home and have been there for more than a month now.